-- 1 Cultivate your research skills, such as using a range of technical methods for the collection and analysis of spatial and environmental data - 2 Nurture you intellectual skills, such as critical thinking and judging evidence in order to make decisions - 3 Learn to work as a member of a team, through collaborative projects
+- Cultivate your research skills, such as using a range of technical methods for the collection and analysis of spatial and environmental data - Nurture you intellectual skills, such as critical thinking and judging evidence in order to make decisions - 2 Learn to work as a member of a team, through collaborative projects

-For clarifications please see the Head of Faculty, Mr. G. Michael
+Mr. G. Michael